chharvey/counterpoint/spec/introduction.md

 Solid’s compiler can infer types that are not declared manually, but type inference takes the strictest route.
-A strong and explicit type system prevents common runtime errors and allows developers to think of the shape of their data while writing code.
+A strong and explicit type system prevents common runtime errors and allows developers to think about the shape of their data while writing code.

 Solid’s type system is **structural**, as opposed to **nominal**, meaning types are compared based on their shape (the properties they have),